-- Setbacks for WECS and Anemometer Towers Requiring a SLUP: The setbacks set forth - herein are minimum setbacks for single and multi-tower WECS.
+- 16. Spacing: Adjacent WECS: All WECS requiring an SLUP must be spaced a minimum of 2640 feet apart.
+This must be depicted on the site plan with the application. - 17.
+Setbacks for WECS and Anemometer Towers Requiring a SLUP: The setbacks set forth herein are minimum setbacks for single and multi-tower WECS.
 These setbacks may be greater based upon the noise regulatory standards set forth within this Ordinance, but in no case may they be less than set forth herein. - a.
-Property line and road setback: The setback of a WECS and anemometer tower requiring a SLUP from a Lease Unit Boundary property line or any public or private road shall be no less than or five (5) times the tower height. - Wetland setback: The setback of an anemometer tower or a WECS from the b. delineated boundary of wetlands shall be 2640 feet. - c.
+Property line and road setback: The setback of a WECS and anemometer tower requiring a SLUP from a Lease Unit Boundary property line or any public or private road shall be no less than or five (5) times the tower height. - b.
+Wetland setback: The setback of an anemometer tower or a WECS from the delineated boundary of wetlands shall be 2640 feet. - c.
 Setbacks to other sensitive areas: The setback of an anemometer tower or a WECS from other sensitive areas, including conserved lands owned publicly or privately when funded publicly or lands that contain a conservation easement shall be no less than 2640 feet. - d.
 Upper and Lower Herring Lakes setback: The setback of a WECS from the boundary of Upper and Lower Herring Lakes shall be a minimum of two miles.
-The Herring Lakes are part of a migratory flyway for birds and waterfowl that extends from the Platte Lakes to Crystal Lake, Betsie Bay, Betsie River, Arcadia Lake, Herring Lakes, Bear Lake and Portage Lake. - Active eagles nest(s) setback: The setback of an anemometer tower or wind e. energy system from a known active eagle's nest shall be five (5) miles in accordance with the recommendations of the US Department of the Interior, Fish & Wildlife letter of recommendation to Citizens for Responsible Wind Development (March 30, 2011). - 18.
+The Herring Lakes are part of a migratory flyway for birds and waterfowl that extends from the Platte Lakes to Crystal Lake, Betsie Bay, Betsie River, Arcadia Lake, Herring Lakes, Bear Lake and Portage Lake. - e.
+Active eagles nest(s) setback: The setback of an anemometer tower or wind energy system from a known active eagle's nest shall be five (5) miles in accordance with the recommendations of the US Department of the Interior, Fish & Wildlife letter of recommendation to Citizens for Responsible Wind Development (March 30, 2011). - 18.
 Signage: WECS requiring SLUP shall have only one sign, not to exceed four (4) square feet in area posted at the base of the tower and on a security fence, if applicable.
 The sign shall contain: a) Warning of high voltage; and b) Address and telephone number that allows a caller to directly contact an individual to deal with emergencies at any time during or after business hours, on weekends and holidays, 24/7.
 Signage must be depicted on the site plan in the application.
 Signs no more than four (4) feet square in area without advertising or promotional material shall be posted at each WECS tower and at substations.
-Proper signage addressing warnings or safety issues shall be displayed per this Ordinance. - Signs shall display: - Address and telephone numbers that allows a caller to directly contact a responsible individual to deal with emergencies at any time during or after business hours, on weekends and holidays, 24/7. - Warns about the dangers of ice throw and falling ice. b.
+Proper signage addressing warnings or safety issues shall be displayed per this Ordinance.